Kernel Mean Embedding of Distributions: A Review and Beyond: Kernel Mean Estimation and Approximation

 In practice, the distribution $\pp{P}$ is generally unknown, and we must rely entirely on the sample drawn from $\pp{P}$.
 Given an independent and identically distributed (i.i.d.) sample $\x_1,\ldots,\x_n$ from $\pp{P}$, the standard estimator of the kernel mean is an empirical average

 By the weak law of large numbers, the empirical estimator \eqref{eq:emp-estimator} is guaranteed to converge to the true mean embedding. \citet{Berlinet04:RKHS} shows that the convergence happens at a rate $O_p(n^{-1/2})$.
-This result has also been reported in \citet{Smola07Hilbert}, \citet[Chapter 4]{Shawe04:KMPA}, \citet[Theorem 27]{Song08:Thesis}, \citet{Gretton12:KTT}, and \citet[Theorem 1]{Lopez-Paz15:Towards}, in slightly different forms.
+This result has also been reported in \citet{Smola07Hilbert}, \citet[Chapter 4]{Shawe04:KMPA}, \citet[Theorem 27]{Song08:Thesis}, \citet{Gretton12:KTT}, \citet[Theorem 1]{Lopez-Paz15:Towards} and \citet[Proposition A.1]{Tolstikhin16:Minimax}, in slightly different forms.

 One may argue that the estimator \eqref{eq:emp-estimator} is the ``best'' possible estimator of $\mu_{\pp{P}}$ if nothing is known about the underlying distribution $\pp{P}$.
 In fact, \eqref{eq:emp-estimator} is minimax in the sense of \citet[Theorem 25.21, Example 25.24]{Vaart-98}.
-In a similar respect, \citet{Lopez-Paz15:Towards} also gives a lower bound showing that the $n^{-1/2}$ is an optimal rate matching the upper bound in Theorem \ref{thm:kme-bound}.
 Nevertheless, given that a kernel mean is central to kernel methods in that it is used by many classical algorithms such as kernel principal component analysis (PCA), and it also forms the core inference step of modern kernel methods that rely on embedding probability distributions in RKHSs, it is compelling to ask whether the estimation of $\mu_{\pp{P}}$ can be improved.